On today’s episode, I’m tackling H is for Halibut and Habitat.

 The second recipe was Lemon-Caper Halibut.

-Instead, I placed the halibut on a plate then spooned a generous amount of the Lemon-Caper sauce over the top and around the sides of the fish.
+Instead, I placed the halibut on a plate and then spooned a generous amount of the Lemon-Caper sauce over the top and around the sides of the fish.

 Tangy, buttery sweetness.
 Oh, I could eat halibut every day.